-The 2022-23 year-to-date performance for the FH Nursing and Allied Professional Sick Time Rate is higher than the target of 5.8%, currently tracking at 7.01%.
-All twelve of our hospitals are demonstrating year-to-date sick time rates above the target of 5.8%.

-The 2022-23 fiscal period sick rates have consistently exceeded the fiscal period rates for the same time periods in 2021-22, but are demonstrating a downward trend from a high of 8.42% in 2022/23 FP03, down to the current rate of 6.8% in FP08.
+The 2022-23 performance for the FH Nursing and Allied Professional Sick Time Rate is higher than the target of 5.8%, currently tracking at 6.89%.
+All twelve of our hospitals are demonstrating sick time rates above the target of 5.8%.
+The 2022-23 fiscal period sick rates have consistently exceeded the fiscal period rates for the same time periods in 2021-22, but are demonstrating a downward trend from FP04 to FP08 in 2022/23.
+Sick rate of 5.65% in FP11 is below the target of 5.8% and is the lowest in 2022/23.

 Key messaging to staff as the COVID-19 pandemic continues remains "if you are sick do not come to work".
 The Absence and DM team at Fraser Health have relaunched Attendance Support, a health focused approach to supporting employees demonstrating higher than average absence rates.
 The Attendance Support team is reaching out to those employees demonstrating absence rates of greater than 20% to offer supportive resources in the event of chronic and/or ongoing medical issues impacting their regular attendance at work.
 Additionally, information letters are being provided to staff informing them of their current absence rates, educating them on the role of their sick bank as their short-term disability coverage in the event of a lengthy illness/injury, and offering supportive resources should the employee be in need of assistance to manage or recover from an ongoing or chronic illness.

-The goal of Attendance Support is to ensure all staff are aware that supportive resources are available to assist them if they are struodling with a medical issue.
+Of the Nursing and Allied Health professionals that received information directly from the Attendance Support team, 71% of those that have had a guarterly review, are demonstrating improved absence rates.
+The goal of Attendance Support is to ensure all staff are aware that supportive resources are available to assist them if they are struggling with a medical issue.
 Supportive resources remain available to all staff who may be impacted negatively due to present health conditions or fear or anxiety related to the pandemic.
-The Starling Minds Mental Fitness online CBT support program has been renewed with a 2-year contract (April 2021 - March 2023) to provide staff access to online cognitive behavioural therapy to support employees in building resiliency to stress, anxiety and depression.
-Special modules having been created by the developers to address increased anxiety related to COVID-19 specifically.
-Additional supportive resources are available through both the Absence and Disability Management program at Fraser Health, as well as through the Recovery and Resiliency Campaign focused on maintaining the overall well-being of Fraser Health staff and physicians.
+The Starling Minds Mental Fitness online CBT support program will be renewed with a 2-year contract (April 2023 - March 2025) to provide staff access to online cognitive behavioural therapy to support employees in building resiliency to stress, anxiety and depression.
+Fraser Health had launched the MyHealth APP, designed to be a one-stop shop for all staff for Health, Well-being and Safety tools, resources and information.